Particular/ServiceControl/README.md

 ### Infrastructure setup

 If the instance is executed for the first time, it must set up the required infrastructure.
-To do so, once the instance is configured to use the selected transport and persister, run/debug it in setup mode.
-Each instance `launchSettings.json` file defines two launch profiles.
-One launch profile starts the instance normally, the other one starts the instance in setup mode.
+To do so, once the instance is configured to use the selected transport and persister, run it in setup mode.
+This can be done by using the `Setup {instance name}` launch profile that is defined in the `launchSettings.json` file of each instance.
 When started in setup mode, the instance will start as usual, execute the setup process, and exit.
-At this point the instance can be run/debugged normally by using the non-setup launch profile.
+At this point the instance can be run normally by using the non-setup launch profile.

 ### Run Instances on Learning transport